UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

  * What is the difference between the data narrative and a narrative for the public?

 notes:
-Typically we will start with a dataset, and then build a narrative around it, and seek out more data to build context.
+In visualization for the public, typically we will start with a dataset, and then build a narrative around it, and seek out more data to build context.

 Data narrative = what the data collector is researching

 Public narrative = what makes an interesting story and provides context

+This is different than viz for experts where you are typically talking about the dataset you have been working with specifically.

 ---